 Changthang as separate district is well-thought out decision:

-Similarly, Changthang region has been facing a lot of issues and the leaders call it a well-thought out and unanimous decision.
+Similarly, Changthang region has been facing a lot of issues and the leaders call it a well-thought-out and unanimous decision.
 They have been facing a lot of migration issues and people get settled in and around Leh city because of lack of facilities.

 Tashi Namgyal Yakzee, Executive Councillor, LAHDC, Leh said, "The people of Changthang are happy.
-Initially, the demand for a separate district came only from Zanskar and Changthang at the party level.
+Initially, the demand for a separate district came only from Zanskar and Nubra at the party level.
 We weren't expecting to get three more districts at the same time.
 The demand for a separate district for Changthang was a well thought and unanimous decision.
 We have also submitted a memorandum to the MHA.
 Changthang is divided into two subdivisions including Durbuk and Nyoma and it is a huge scattered area.

 When asked why district status, he said, “Harsh environmental conditions, poor economic prospects have resulted in the migration of people to Leh town, thus threatening the extinction of the community in terms of their age-old tradition customs, cultural practices and traditions.”